catboxer/sole-and-ankle/README.md

-# Sole&Ankle — Module 4 workshop
+# Sole & Ankle — Module 4 workshop

 In this workshop, our goal is to finish building an e-commerce store!